Do No Harm (organization)

-Do No Harm is a United States medical and policy advocacy group.
+Do No Harm is a United States medical and policy advocacy group founded in 2022 by Stanley Goldfarb.

 The group opposes gender-affirming care for minors and diversity, equity and inclusion (DEI) efforts in medicine and medical education, including race-conscious medical school admissions and other identity-based considerations regarding health care decision-making.
-Do No Harm lobbies state legislatures to ban gender-affirming care for youth.
+Do No Harm drafts model legislation for state legislatures to ban gender-affirming care for minors.
 It argues that racial discrimination in medical school admissions will result in lower standards of care, and that diversity training within the health care system places politics ahead of care.

 History

-The group was founded in 2022 by Stanley Goldfarb, a retired kidney specialist and former associate dean of curriculum at the University of Pennsylvania Medical School, with funding from Joseph Edelman.
+Do No Harm was founded in 2022 by Stanley Goldfarb, a retired kidney specialist and former associate dean of curriculum at the University of Pennsylvania Medical School, with funding from Joseph Edelman's Edelman Family Foundation and the Project on Fair Representation, a conservative legal group.

 The group's initial focus was opposing anti-racism in healthcare education and hiring.
 The group was formed to "[protect] patients and physicians from woke healthcare", according to an April 2022 press release.
+Do No Harm was founded as a tax-exempt, charity organization, undertaking lobbying efforts in Kansas, Missouri, and Tennessee through 2022, before expanding to Florida in 2023.

-In 2023, the group incorporated a second group, Do No Harm Action, which operates as a lobbying arm.
+In March 2023, the group incorporated a second group, Do No Harm Action, which operates as a lobbying arm.

-The Southern Poverty Law Center (SPLC) designated it as an anti-LGBT hate group.
+The Southern Poverty Law Center (SPLC) has designated Do No Harm as an anti-LGBT hate group.

-Gender-affirming care for minors
+Model legislation to ban gender-affirming care for minors

 According to the Associated Press, the group by 2023 had "evolved into a significant leader in statehouses seeking to ban gender-affirming care for transgender youths".
-It developed model legislation state legislatures could introduce to ban such care; by May 2023 the model legislation had been introduced in Arkansas, Florida, Iowa, Mississippi, Montana, New Hampshire, and West Virginia; said legislation has also been introduced abroad, in British Columbia, Canada.
+It developed model legislation state legislatures could introduce to ban such care; by May 2023, 130 bills in 40 US states (and British Columbia, Canada) had language attributable to Do No Harm.

-According to the Associated Press, the model legislation has been criticized for "using technical medical terminology as political rhetoric to scare people".
+According to the Associated Press, the model legislation has been criticized by Meredithe McNamara, assistant professor of pediatrics at the Yale School of Medicine, for "using technical medical terminology as political rhetoric to scare people".
 According to Columbia University's Jack Drescher, editor of the gender dysphoria section of the American Psychiatric Association's 2022 diagnostic manual update, the model legislation language is "designed to inflame".